-If you’re planning a wedding or private event in New York City and considering live string music, one of the first decisions you’ll face is: string quartet or string trio?
+If you’re planning a wedding or private event in New York City and considering live string music, two questions come up immediately: what instruments are in a string quartet — and should you book a quartet or a trio?

 At SPN Events, we’ve performed thousands of weddings and private events in New York City since 2014.
-Here’s everything you need to know to make the right call.
+Here’s everything you need to know.

-Sound: A quartet is fuller and more balanced.
-A trio is lighter and more intimate — both are elegant.
+Sound: A quartet is fuller and more balanced across all registers.
+A trio is lighter and more intimate — both are elegant, but the difference is noticeable in larger spaces.

-Volume: A quartet projects more.
-For outdoor ceremonies or large ballrooms, a quartet is the better choice.
+Volume: A quartet projects more sound.
+For outdoor ceremonies or large ballrooms, a quartet carries better.

-Price: A trio is less expensive than a quartet since you’re booking one fewer musician.
+Price: A trio is less expensive since you’re booking one fewer musician.
 Contact us for exact pricing for both.

-Repertoire: Both ensembles can perform the same songs — classical, pop, jazz, film scores, and more.
-Custom arrangements are available for both.
+Repertoire: Both ensembles perform the same songs — classical, pop, jazz, film scores, and more.
+All of our 350+ songs are available for both formats, and custom arrangements are included at no extra charge.

 Guest count: We recommend a string quartet for events of 100 or more guests, and a string trio for more intimate gatherings under 100.